-The Special Educational Needs Co-ordinator (SENCO) is Mrs. Zoe Mandeville and the named Governor for SEN is Mrs. Erica Latham.
+The Special Educational Needs Co-ordinator (SENCO) is Mrs. Zoe Mandeville SENDCO support - Mes.
+Kirsty Harbin 1 day a week Named Governor for SEN is Mrs. Erica Latham.

 There are a number of reasons why a child may be identified as having SEN: